 If in house they can focus on credit control and debt collection or alternatively consider outsourcing invoicing and credit control to a virtual assistant or bookkeeper.

 Sustaining strong cash flow is not just about keeping the wolves from the door.
 There are key advantages to being able to accommodate changes in business requirements with either short-term cash or long-term investment.
 So if you’ve not done so already, it’s worth considering tightening up your cash flow management.

-If you’re looking for help to improve your business cash flow management or would like to know more about how we could help feel free to contact us on 0800 994 9016 or click here to request a free consultation.
+If you’re looking for help from a credit control administrative assistant or would like to know how a personal online assistant could help with other areas of your business feel free to contact us on 0800 994 9016 or use our contact form in the menu above.